.

 fungus.noun,.plural.fungi, funguses

-fungi are all over the world, even in the Antartic and their mycelium are all connected, just amazing and most are very healthy to eat and support one's immune system; individual fungi are of the major group called Fungi; they are saprophytic and parasitic.spore producing organisms usually classified as plants that lack chlorophyll and include mushrooms and yeasts, molds, rusts, mildews (plant disease), smuts (plant disease)
+fungi are all over the world, even in the Antartic and their mycelium are all connected, just amazing and most are very healthy to eat and support one's immune system; individual fungi are of the major group called Fungi; they are saprophytic and parasitic.spore producing organisms usually classified as plants that lack chlorophyll and include mushrooms and yeasts, molds, rusts, mildews (a plant disease), smuts (a plant disease)

 fungal.adjective